-A complaint must be submitted in writing to the MTSA Vice President of Academics using the Student Complaint form, available on the MTSA website or through the Office of the Vice President of Academics, identifying the student grievant, the respondent individual(s) involved, the incident, the rule/policy/established practice claimed to be violated, and a brief statement of the redress sought.
-Upon submission of a written complaint, the Vice President of Academics will provide the student grievant with written acknowledgement of receipt of the complaint via e-mail, as well as a more detailed outline of the process.
+A complaint must be submitted in writing to the MTSA Executive Vice President using the Student Complaint form, available on the MTSA website or through the Executive Office of Vice President, identifying the student grievant, the respondent individual(s) involved, the incident, the rule/policy/established practice claimed to be violated, and a brief statement of the redress sought.
+Upon submission of a written complaint, the Executive Vice President will provide the student grievant with written acknowledgment of receipt of the complaint via e-mail, as well as a more detailed outline of the process.